inab/oeb_general_docs/how_to/organize/register_event.md

-# Register a new event
+# Become a new OEB community

 ###  Who?